Managing TMJ Disorders

-You should seek treatment if TMJ problems are caused by trauma, an injury, or you suddenly cannot open your jaw fully (especially after waking up).
+You should seek treatment if trauma or injury causes TMJ problems or if you suddenly cannot open your jaw fully (especially after waking up).
 Schedule an evaluation as soon as possible.
 There is likely damage that will continue to get much worse, but we can reverse it if treated early enough.